English 101 or 102 Credit-by-Exam

-The credit-by-exam requires that students submit a portfolio of essays to determine whether they should receive credit for ENG 101, an introduction course to ENG 102.
-In order to receive credit for ENGL 101, students' portfolios must clearly show proficiency in the learning outcomes for ENG 101.
+The credit-by-exam requires that students submit a portfolio of essays to determine whether they should receive credit for ENG 101, an introduction course to ENG 102, or ENG 102, the second and final course in the first-year writing sequence.
+In order to receive credit for either course, students' portfolios must clearly show proficiency in the learning outcomes for for the respective course.

 All degree-seeking students with a cumulative GPA above 2.0 and whose ACT or SAT scores place them in ENG 098 or who have completed ENG 098 and want to be placed directly into ENG 102, are eligible to take the ENG 101 Credit-by-Exam.